Mfarzana/docker-learning/day2.md

 ## Docker technology
 ### Namespaces
 Docker uses a technology called  `namespaces`  to provide the isolated workspace called the  _container_. **When you run a container, Docker creates a set of  _namespaces_  for that container.**

-These namespaces provide a layer of isolation.
-Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

 Docker Engine uses namespaces such as the following on Linux:
 -   **The  `pid`  namespace:**  Process isolation (PID: Process ID).
--

 **Cgroups and Namespaces**
-Cgroups and namespaces are both linux kernel features that, together, create a way to isolate a process or group of processes to help create this abstraction we call a “container”.
+Cgroups and namespaces are both **linux kernel features** that, together, create a way to isolate a process or group of processes to help create this abstraction we call a “container”.

-Cgroups or control groups are used to limit or monitor the resources of a group of processes.
+>- Cgroups or control groups are used to limit or monitor the resources of a group of processes.
 Namespaces, on the other hand, isolate what a group of processes have access to within the system.
 For example, a network namespace allows for different processes to use the same port without conflicting with one another.
 There is a process id namespace that could allow for multiple processes running PID 1.
 Or, perhaps, a mount namespace can isolate parts of the file system a group of processes have access to.
 In order to easily take advantage of these features together to create these abstract containers we need some sort of run-time.